Multi-antenna Interference Management for Coded Caching: General Case Formulation, Algorithm, and Rate Analysis

 Finally, since each user decodes one requested file at the end, the symmetric (per-user) rate of the proposed scheme will be $R_{\mathrm{sym}} = F/T$ where the total time $T$ can be derived as

 where $T_C^*(\mathcal{S},\mathsf{P})$ is the transmission time for the given subset $\mathcal{S}$ and partitioning $\mathsf{P}$. \end{proof}

 The following Degrees of Freedom (DoF) analysis of the proposed scheme shows that the DoF only depends on $\alpha$ and it is independent of $\beta$.
-By choosing $\alpha=L$, the order optimal DoF can be achieved (see~\cite{Shariatpanahi-Caire-Khalaj-TIT18}). \begin{cor} The DoF of the rate derived in the above theorem is
+By choosing $\alpha=L$, we achieve a DoF shown to be order-optimal among one-shot linear schemes in \cite{Naderalizadeh2017} (For an information theoretic optimality analysis based on interference alignment techniques see \cite{Hachem2016}). \begin{cor} The DoF of the rate derived in the above theorem is

 \end{cor} \begin{proof} DoF is defined as

 where $(a)$ is due to that fact that the number of terms in the inner and outer summations are $\frac{(t+\alpha)!}{\delta! (t+\beta)!^{\delta}}$ and ${K \choose t+\alpha}$ respectively, and since $ \lim_{SNR \rightarrow \infty}\left(\log SNR \times T_C^*(\mathcal{S},\mathsf{P})\right)$ does not depend on particular $\mathcal{S}$ and $\mathsf{P}$, $(a)$ is valid for any of $\mathcal{S}$ and $\mathsf{P}$ indexed in the summations.
 Also $(b)$ follows from \eqref{Eq:MulticastTime} and $(c)$ is due to the fact that